Rubyfi/jekyll-uno-landingpage/README.md

-# jekyll-uno-landingpage
+# landingpage

-Jekyll-Uno-Aboutme - a minimal, responsive theme for Jekyll based on the [Jekyll-Uno](https://github.com/joshgerdes/jekyll-uno).
+ Landingpage - a minimal, responsive portfolio for Jekyll based on [Jekyll-Uno](https://github.com/joshgerdes/jekyll-uno).

 > :warning:
   This theme requires ruby and rubygems installed